 Tucked away in an alleyway in Darlinghurst is Love, Tilly Devine.
-You might feel like you’re in the wrong place, walking past dumpsters, but you’re not so don’t get discouraged, as it is well worth the discovery.
-Love, Tilly Devine is named after one of Sydney’s infamous historic characters back when the streets of Sydney were ruled by Razor Gangs.
-It’s rumoured that her ghost still haunts parts of Surry Hills.
-I’m not going to go into detail here, instead I’ll leave that up to you to ask your server for more details.
+You might feel like you're in the wrong place, walking past dumpsters, but you're not, so don't get discouraged, as it is well worth the discovery.
+Love, Tilly Devine is named after one of Sydney's infamous historical characters back when Razor Gangs ruled the streets of Sydney.
+It's rumored that her ghost still haunts parts of Surry Hills.
+I'm not going to go into detail here.
+Instead, I'll leave that up to you to ask your server for more details.

-Love, Tilly Devine has a huge 300-bottle wine directory with labels that are from every corner of the globe, not just Australia.
-Their menu is simple with a selection of delicious prosciuttos, salads, cheeses and nuts, all good things that good well with a good drop.
-This is a small wine bar, only seats 40 but, if you’re lucky enough to find yourself a seat, it will become one of your favourite spots.
+Love, Tilly Devine has a huge 300-bottle wine directory with labels from every corner of the globe, not just Australia.
+Their menu is simple with a selection of delicious prosciuttos, salads, cheeses, and nuts, all good things that good well with a good drop.
+This is a small wine bar, only seats 40 but, if you're lucky enough to find yourself a seat, it will become one of your favorite spots.

 Try: Duck Liver Pate, Baked Butternut Pumpkin, Ricotta, Pine Nuts, Brown Butter